tqtezos/lorentz-contract-param/docs/testingEDSL.md

 It takes a contract, a validation function, environment, contract's parameter, and initial storage.
 Environment essentially contains blockchain state which is irrelevant for this test, so we just use a dummy value (`dummyContractEnv`).
 The contract's parameter is `unit` and the storage type is `string`.
-We pass `()` and `""` as parameter and storage respectively, and they get automatically converted to Michelson values.
+We pass `()` and empty string as parameter and storage respectively, and they get automatically converted to Michelson values.
 4. The most interesting part is the validation function.
 It takes a pair of values.
 The first value is `Either` an error (which corresponds to the `[FAILED]` state from Michelson) or a pair which contains a list of operations (`operation` type in Michelson) and a final storage value.